neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The following fields are defined for inclusion in the `SUCCESS` metadata.

   - `has_more::Boolean`, true if there are more records to stream.
-If this field is not present it should be considered to default to false.
+If this field is not present, it should be considered to default to false.

   or in the case that `has_more` is false,